mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: B

 I like that the labels are little whiteboard panels.
 I had whiteboard markers on hand, but they were too big to write in such tiny spaces.
-I bought ultra fine tip whiteboard markers and...
+I bought ultra fine tip whiteboard markers (TODO: link), and those worked well.

 ## Choosing a Raspberry Pi rack mount